bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## Command Injection (SQL, PHP, Shellcode)

-Due to insufficient input filtering or output escaping, an attacker-controlled strings may be processed as statements in an interpreted language used by the application.
+Due to insufficient input filtering or output escaping, attacker-controlled strings may be processed as statements in an interpreted language used by the application.

 ### Examples of exploitation: